 Karl Marx, Talcott Parsons, David Émile Durkheim, and Jürgen Habermas have explained what social order consists of.
 According to Marx, it is the relations of production or economic structure which is the basis of a social order.
-According to Durkheim, it is a set of shared social norms.
-According to Parsons, it is a set of social institutions regulating pattern of action-orientations, which again are based on a frame of cultural values.
+According to Durkheim, social order consists of a set of shared social norms.
+According to Parsons, social order creates of a set of social institutions regulating pattern of action-orientations, which again are based on a frame of cultural values.
 Habermas includes communicative action.

 Some argue that social order is achieved through outside